Professor Karen Morrison

 Professor of Neurology, University of Southampton

-'NUNC 2017 was once again a great success, with over 100 medical students from around the country attending.
+“NUNC 2017 was once again a great success, with over 100 medical students from around the country attending.

 The competition was tough; the talks varied and interesting.
 The exhibits were expertly dissected and displayed, and the organisation slick.
 My over-riding impression of the day was of the buzz, excitement and enthusiasm generated by so many students interested their subject, keen to meet with others and exchange ideas.

 NUNC is a truly great and unique event.
-Many congratulations to all the University of Southampton students and staff involved with NUNC – peer involvement with learning and teamwork at its absolute best.'
+Many congratulations to all the University of Southampton students and staff involved with NUNC – peer involvement with learning and teamwork at its absolute best.”

-Professor Zoltan Molnar Professor of Neurodevelopmental Biology, University of Oxford
+Professor of Neurodevelopmental Biology, University of Oxford

-"I have been running neuroanatomy practicals at Oxford since 2000 and familiar with the issues surrounding the practical teaching of neuroanatomy.
+"I have been running neuroanatomy practicals at Oxford since 2000; and am familiar with the issues surrounding the practical teaching of neuroanatomy.
 The facilities at Southampton demonstrate the gold standards of neuroanatomy teaching.

 I was pleased to see that the competition received support from the highest levels from University of Southampton and from The Anatomical Society.
 I hope this event shall keep growing over the years and I see no reason why Southampton should not contemplate hosting an international competition."

-Professor Susan Standring
+Professor Susan Standring.

 Emeritus Professor of Anatomy, King’s College London.
 Editor-in-Chief, Gray’s Anatomy

 I attended NUNC in March 2015 and I had a tremendous time.
-My high spots of the day included the opportunity to examine a collection of excellent brain dissections used in the spotter test, many of them prepared by members of the organising committee, and taking a tour of the 3D anatomy of the choroidal fissure in an inspiring lecture in the afternoon.
+My high spots of the day included the opportunity to examine a collection of excellent brain dissections used in the spotter test, many of them prepared by members of the organising committee, and taking a 3D anatomy tour of the choroidal fissure in an inspiring lecture in the afternoon.